The Board of Directors

 Prior to becoming a finance director, he worked in corporate finance for 5 years with PwC and KPMG.

-Chi Chi Oparaeche, laboratory manager
+Chi Chi Oparaeche, Laboratory and Production Manager

 Chi Chi joined Gamlen Tableting in 2013.
 Her area of expertise is in the compaction and analysis of pharmaceutical excipients used in drug formulation.
 Based at our London laboratories, Chi Chi is Gamlen Tableting’s in-house specialist in using the Gamlen tablet press (Gamlen R series) and powder compaction analyser (PCA) for materials characterisation.
 Together with the laboratory team, Chi Chi oversees a range of Gamlen Tableting services including: sample testing, compaction studies of the behaviour of pharmaceutical materials, pre and post drug development and many more.